Introduction to the lake

 If it’s camping you’re interested in, try Bunyonyi Overland Resort, which offers the ability to rent a mobile tent, furnished safari tents, and cottages.

-For accommodation with a difference, we recommend you look at Lake Bunyonyi Eco Resort, showcasing a cultural experience of 10 cottages, with fantastic views.
+For accommodation with a difference, we recommend you look to Lake Bunyonyi Eco Resort, showcasing a cultural experience of 10 cottages, with fantastic views.

 Lake Bunyonyi has been named one of the safest lakes in Africa.
 There are no crocs, hippos, or risk of bilharzia.